First-Party Bad Faith

-In Florida, insurance companies are charged under the law with a duty to act in “good faith” when handling liability claims.
+In Florida, insurance companies are charged with a duty to act in “good faith” when handling liability claims.
 Simply stated, the law requires an insurance company to settle claims when they have an opportunity to do so.

-Bad Faith is a way that Florida law allows injured persons or families recover more than the policy limits provided for in an insurance policy.
-To recover more than the policy limits, an insurance company must be given a fair and ample chance to settle a claim.
-If they fail to do so, it is possible to recover additional “extra contractual” money from the insurance company through the help of an Orlando bad faith insurance claims lawyer.
+Bad Faith allows injured persons or families to recover more than the policy limits provided for in an insurance policy.
+To recover more than the policy limits, an insurance company must receive a set time in which they have an ample chance to settle a claim.
+If they fail to do so, it is possible to recover additional “extra-contractual” money from the insurance company through the help of an Orlando bad faith insurance claims lawyer.

 Types of Bad Faith Insurance in Orlando